Do you have a bare-bones LinkedIn Profile – but you’re not sure how to make it stronger?

 This may seem to be an unusual step in personal branding – but LinkedIn will feature your Profile more often in search results if you are engaging other users in discussions.

 Take a look at the posts and comments scrolling by in your home page on LinkedIn, and consider joining in the discussion.
 By doing so, you’re telling LinkedIn that you value professional discourse, and it will show your Profile (and News Feed activity) more prominently.

 To maintain a leadership brand image, be sure to keep your discussion activity strictly professional, maintaining the same tone and focus you’d use in an interview.
 These activities stay on your Profile for months and are visible to employers!
 Stick to non-volatile topics related to your industry, such as the pros and cons of new technology or the ramifications of international expansion.

-Your LinkedIn Summary is one of the best places to reflect a strong executive brand message; yet, many rising leaders leave it blank or worse yet, write it in third-person (much like a boring, overly formal biography).
+Your LinkedIn About (Summary) section is one of the best places to reflect a strong executive brand message.
+Yet, many leaders leave it blank or worse yet, write it in third-person (much like a boring, too-formal biography).

 Rather than ignoring this crucial LinkedIn section, consider using a conversational tone, much like you would when interviewing, to tell your story.
 Interject keywords and job titles that show your stature, as this allows you to imply that you might be open to a new opportunity (rather than giving away your intentions).

 As an example, your Summary might open with:

 Manufacturing & Retail Industries

 As a COO and VP of Operations, my work is relevant to the efficiency and daily functioning of 7 manufacturing plants across Americas, Europe, and Asia.
 By increasing our productivity and maintaining a tight culture of safety, I’m able to maintain peak production (5 years and counting), while looking out for the best interests of our manufacturing teams.